The Object of My Affection-1998

 Made several years after the first in the National Lampoon’s Vacation series (1983-2015), the inevitable production of National Lampoon’s Christmas Vacation (1989) is my personal favorite of the bunch and the most laugh-out-loud.

-The silliness works and the film is a recommended watch around the holidays with the family gathered around.
-Viewers can either relate directly to the film or inevitably know families that resemble the incompetent yet loveable Griswolds.
+Viewers can either relate directly to the film or inevitably know families that resemble the incompetent yet lovable Griswolds.

 As the holidays approach, Clark Griswold (Chevy Chase) is determined to have a perfect family Christmas.
-He motivates his wife, Ellen (Beverly D’Angelo), and their children to make sure everything is in line, including the tree and house decorations.
+He motivates his wife, Ellen (Beverly D’Angelo), and their children to ensure everything is in order, including the tree and house decorations.

 Naturally, things quickly go awry in the greatest of humor.

 For starters, the film has a cool holiday vibe.
-The setting is wisely the midwest United States somewhere outside of Chicago, Illinois.
-Snow is to be found everywhere and Christmas decorations and lights are lit all over the place throughout the film.
-This equates to a suburban and homey atmosphere that is warming and friendly.
+The setting is wisely the Midwest United States, somewhere outside of Chicago, Illinois.
+Snow is to be found everywhere, and Christmas decorations and lights are lit all over the place throughout the film.

-Most viewers can snuggle in amid a warm fireplace and delicious hot cocoa and enjoy the film.
-The environment is one of National Lampoon’s Christmas Vacation’s finest achievements.
+Most viewers can snuggle up by a warm fireplace with delicious hot cocoa and enjoy the film.
+The environment is one of the finest achievements in National Lampoon’s Christmas Vacation.

 Watching the film decades after its release is still great fun as a nostalgia offering.
-The tacky Griswold Ford LTD station wagon with paneled siding is garish and unsightly (then and now) and anyone growing up in the 1980s can easily recall when suburban families would pile into this gas-guzzling car.
+The tacky Griswold Ford LTD station wagon with paneled siding is garish and unsightly (then and now), and anyone growing up in the 1980s can easily recall suburban families piling into this gas-guzzling car.

-And who won’t fall in love with Clark’s senile Aunt Bethany played with hilarity by Mae Questel (the voices for animated Betty Boop and Olive Oyl)?
+And who won’t fall in love with Clark’s senile Aunt Bethany, played with hilarity by Mae Questel (the voice of animated Betty Boop and Olive Oyl)?

 Madagascar-2005